medic/cht-docs/content/en/apps/guides/data/hydration.md

 There are two types of hydration:
 * *shallow* hydration - when the id is replaced with the document's content
-* *deep* hydration - when the id is replaced with the document's content and, recursively, deeply hydrate every ancestor
+* *deep* hydration - when the id is replaced with the document's content and, recursively, each ancestor is deeply hydrated

 ###### A hydrated contact has